szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 2 levels of drain is unremarkable and a waste of a spell slot, particularly when the likely enemies to fight by the time you get this spell are fairly high level.
 Additionally, this makes the spell behave similarly to how it does IWDEE, where outsiders, undead, and constructs are ensured to be immune to it.

-**Component 405** Make Maze bypass Magic Resistance, like Imprisonment, and make Minotaurs immune to it
+**Component 405** Make Maze bypass Magic Resistance, like Imprisonment, and make minotaurs immune to it

 I think this makes this spell quite more useful, although perhaps it's too powerful like that if used against some enemies.
 I like this tweak, but I'll use the spell judiciously (perhaps not mazing dragons, for example).
-Additionally, Minotaurs are immune to it, same as IWDEE.
+Additionally, minotaurs are immune to it, same as IWDEE.

 **Component 407** Make base Imp Familiars have 12/24 HP like the other familiars